eudoxia0/flashcards/Cards/Trivia.md

 ---

-Q: What are the PGM minerals?
+Q: What are the PGM elements?
 A: Ruthenium, rhodium, palladium, osmium, iridium, platinum.

 ---

-C: The PGM elem are:
+C: The PGM elements are:

 - [ruthenium]
 - [rhodium]